kennysmithed/oels2023/oels_practical_wk4.md

 ---
-title: Week 3 practical
+title: Week 4 practical
 description: Simple key- and button-press responses
 ---

-## The plan for week 3 practical
+## The plan for week 4 practical

 This week we are going to look at code for a simple grammaticality judgment experiment.
 Remember, the idea is that you can work through these practicals in the lab classes and, if necessary, in your own time - I recommend you use the lab classes as dedicated time to focus on the practicals, with on-tap support from the teaching team.

 ## A grammaticality judgment experiment

 By this point you know enough of the basics of jsPsych and javascript to work with a simple experiment.
 We'd like you to download and run the code we provide, look at how the code works, and then attempt the exercises below, which involve editing the code in simple ways.
-Next week you'll get a chance to build the experiment yourself before looking at example code from us.
+In the next practical class you'll get a chance to build the experiment yourself before looking at example code from us.

 ### Getting the code